ditrit/badaas/docs/contributing/developing.md

 ### Integration tests

 Integration tests have a database and the dependency injection system.
-BaDaaS and BaDORM are tested on multiple databases (those supported by gorm, which is the base of BaDORM).
+BaDaaS and BaDORM are tested on multiple databases.
 By default, the database used will be postgresql:

 ```sh
 make test_integration